Tiruvikraman/CODESOFT-ML/README.md

 # CODESOFT
-# Data Science Internship Portfolio
+# Machine learning Internship Portfolio

-Welcome to my Data Science Internship Portfolio!
+Welcome to my Machine learning Internship Portfolio!
 This repository is a compilation of projects completed during my internship at Codsoft.
 Each project serves as a testament to my proficiency in data analysis, machine learning, and creative problem-solving.
 Below, you'll find a brief overview of the showcased projects:

 # Project: Credit Card Fraud Detection
 Description: In the Credit Card Fraud Detection project, I developed a machine learning model to identify fraudulent credit card transactions.
 The project addresses class imbalance, preprocesses data, and uses logistic regression for classification.